Dyonisian/3rdRPG/README.md

 - AI - AI controller (EnemyAIController) that lets the enemy patrol or seek the player
 - Health - each piece has its own health.

+## Game feel (In-progress)
+- Shooting -
+	- Enemy modules flash red when hit
+	- Particle effects on firing and on impact of bullets
+- Explosions cause camera shakes based on size of explosion and distance from character
+- Modules become physical and drop/fly away when destroyed
+- Weak spots are present to make dismantling the enemies faster and more satisfying

+## Planned improvements
+- Grid and noise based procedural generation (Partially implemented)
+	- This will allow for more design and constraints to be applied to the procedural generation
+	- Generation can aim to generate humanoid or animalistic enemies of various sizes
+	- Different sub-parts with various functions can be generated to make the game more strategic
+- Art and animation
+	- Better firing animations for better game feel